Volunteering

 55 York Blvd, Hamilton, ON L8R 3K1, Canada

-Newcomer Learning Centre at Hamilton Public Library serves people who are new to Canada.
+The Newcomer Learning Centre, located on the fourth floor of Central Library, serves people who are new to Canada.

 Services include: